Anglepoise lamp: History and development

 A key feature of the Anglepoise design and patent is the placement of all springs (either three or four) near the base.
-The design was extensively copied by other companies, usually in simplified form, and is still in use.
+The design was copied by other companies, usually in a simplified form, and is still in use.
 Some derivatives use a heavy balance weight instead of the springs.
 The most common version replaces the arm linkages with two independent parallelogram linkages, with a pair of light tension springs on each half of the arm.

 The arm has been employed in other devices where it is necessary to hold an object stationary at a convenient point in space, notably the copy holder for typists and in some applications, the computer display screen.

 The lamps have been made from a variety of materials over the years, evolving from the early full steel prototypes into later models made from brass and aluminium.

 Although the lamp is still marketed as an iconic British design, production for all lamps, except the 1227 Giant model, has been moved to China.